Finance Minister Nirmala Sitharaman tabled Economic Survey 2019-2020 in both the houses of Parliament.

 What makes the Economic Survey 2020 special?

-Economic Survey 2019-20 believes that India has unprecedented opportunity to chart a China-like labour-intensive, export trajectory.
-The survey emphasizes on creating jobs and growth by specialization in network products.
+Economic Survey 2019-20 believes that India has an unprecedented opportunity to chart a China-like labor-intensive, export trajectory.
+The survey emphasizes creating jobs and growth by specialization in network products.

-The survey moves forward ideas like integrating “Assemble in India” into “Make In India” to focus on labour-intensive exports and thereby create jobs at large scale.
-It also discusses on efficiently scaling up the banking sector to be proportionate to the size of the Indian economy.
+The survey moves forward ideas like integrating “Assemble in India” into “Make In India” to focus on labor-intensive exports and thereby create jobs on a large scale.
+It also discusses efficiently scaling up the banking sector to be proportionate to the size of the Indian economy.
 Meanwhile, it also advises tracking the health of the shadow banking sector.

-The survey had called for more reforms for making it easier to do business in the country.
-It advises the use of privatisation to foster efficiency.
+The survey had called for more reforms to make it easier to do business in the country.
+It advises the use of privatization to foster efficiency.

 The Economic Survey 2019-20 has given the emphasis on entrepreneurship and wealth creation at the grassroots.
 This message is reflected in Budget 2020 as well.